 See also Mr. Hoggatt's anticipation of possible future acceptance to

-the Monticello Teacher Institute and application for National History Teacher of the Year.
+the Monticello Teacher Institute and the application that earned him the title

 Read more of Mr. Hoggatt's articles about education